Payfirma/New_Payfirma_Woo_Gateway/readme.txt

 1. Upload Payfirma_Woo_Gateway to the /wp-content/plugins/ directory or install it from the Plugin uploader
 1. Activate the plugin through the Plugins menu in the WordPress administrator dashboard
-1. Visit the settings page under WooCommerce > Settings > Payment Gateways to add your API key and Merchant ID and to enable the Gateway.
+1. Visit the settings page under WooCommerce > Settings > Payment Gateways to add your iframe access token and to enable the Gateway.

 == Frequently Asked Questions ==